FOSS-Cell-GECPKD/OpenHack-20/README.md

 Hiding data in images.
 It would be in the form of an app with a front-end to input images and a back-end to return the processed images.

-Tech stack: Javascript, any web framework like React.js, Vue.js etc, Python, Flask (micro web framework for Python) | Domain knowledge: Basics of cryptography
+Tech stack: Javascript, any web framework like React.js, Vue.js etc, Python, Flask (micro web framework for Python), NumPy and OpenCV can be used too | Domain knowledge: Basics of cryptography

 -------